Vonage-Community/tutorial-video-js-video_conference_application/docs/server.md

   console.log(`App running on port: ${port}`);
 });
 ```

-We can then run the server with `node index.js` and the server will start listening on port 3000.
-As of now we have two endpoints: `api/create` and `api/credentials`. `api/create` will create a session and return the sessionId. `api/credentials` will return the apiKey and token for the sessinId provided.

 This is all we need to get started.
 But we would also want to serve our frontend code from our server.
 We will put our frontend code in a folder called `public`.
 We will then serve the frontend code with `express.static`.
 In the code above we will add the following code in place of `// Frontend serving code goes here`: